Skip to content

 There are excellent resources available to help you understand what money is and to learn its history, but here’s the gist:

-Humans discovered money as a solution to the problems of barter, described by economists as the coincidence of wants problem.
+Humans discovered money as a solution to the problems of barter, described by economists as the coincidence of 'wants problem.'

-Human society arrived at a consensus, or Schelling point, that gold is the best money.
+Human society arrived at a consensus, or Schelling Point, that gold is the best money.

-Most recently this human drama took place through the creation of the US Federal Reserve in 1913, the global agreement to use the gold-backed dollar as the global money — the Bretton Woods agreement — in 1944, and the removal of the US Dollar from the gold standard by Nixon in 1971.
+Most recently, this human drama took place through the creation of the US Federal Reserve in 1913, the global agreement to use the gold-backed dollar as the global money — the Bretton Woods agreement — in 1944, and the removal of the U.S. Dollar from the gold standard by Nixon in 1971.

 Keynes played a key role in all this by providing academic justification for government and central bank intervention during recessions through monetary policy (reduction of interest rates) and fiscal policy (government spending).